RicardsGraudins/Ionic-TODO-App/www/readme.txt

-- Basic core of the application -
+- Finished side menu for catagories:
-Allows a user to create new tasks via button that opens up modal view which asks for input task title, once added the task shows up in the home tab.
+  -allows the creation of various catagories that store tasks -catagories are saved in localstorage and loaded when application starts -promoted to enter new catagory on first start up